divlv/ansible28-tools/README.md

 # ansible28-tools
 Dockerized Ansible with tools and SSHPass utility

+Just added
+- `apk update` and
-Just added `apt-get install sshpass` to have the ability of login/pass authentication.
+- `apk add sshpass` to have the ability of login/pass authentication.